Approaches to Conflict-free Replicated Data Types: Comparison of the approaches

 \topic{Open vs closed systems}

 Operation-based CRDTs, using causal broadcast, assume a known set of participants.
 Dynamic joining or retiring of replicas can possibly be done but it is a complex operation, needing some care.
 But two independent groups of replicas that have evolved independently cannot merge.
-(For realistic implementations, not considering naive implementations that keep all history of operations, or without becoming effectively state-based.)
+(For realistic implementations, not considering naive implementations that keep all history of operations, or without becoming effectively state-based CRDTs.)
 On the other hand, state-based CRDTs suit an unknown set of participants, and allow trivial dynamic joining, leaving or merging of independent groups of replicas.
 The only requisite, for named CRDTs, is to have globally unique replica identifiers, a reasonable assumption.

 \topic{Partition tolerance}